ivantitov-zd/Houdini_TDK/README.md

 ## Tools
 #### Find Icon
-A tool to quickly find available icons.
+Allows you to quickly find the icon for your tool.

 ![Find Icon](/images/find_icon.png)

 #### Generate Code
 Applies `.asCode()` to selected nodes.
-Then copies the resulting code to the clipboard.
+Then copies the resulting code to the clipboard or shows in code editor.

 #### Increment HDA Version
 Increments the HDA version of the selected node.
 You can select the version type (major, minor, build, etc.).